Saltside/furiosa-autos/README.md

 __All of the tasks must be solved without any client-side JS and without changing `api.js`__

 [Bootstrap 3](http://getbootstrap.com/css/) is available in the project and you may use it to style any components, but visuals are secondary to functionality.
-We are looking for working software, not a good looking UI.
+We are looking for working software, not a good looking UI. __However, your solution must be accessible from the provided UI.__

 ### What we're looking for
 When we evaluate your solution we are primarily looking for the following qualities:
 * Functionality - A working solution.
-* Code cleanliness - An understandable solution.
+* Code cleanliness and quality - An understandable solution.

 We are not looking for:
-* A visually appealing solution - styling doesn't matter.
+* A visually appealing solution - styling is not important, but try to avoid regressions in styling.

 ### Task 1 - Implement the `/models` endpoint
 * Implement the models endpoint.
 Use the provided `api` object to retrieve mock data from the api with the `fetchModels()` function.
 Render a list of models.
-* Make alphabetic sorting possible (ascending, descending, none).
+* Make alphabetic sorting possible (ascending, descending, none) by adding a UI component.

 ### Task 2 - Implement the `/services` endpoint
 * Implement the `services` endpoint.
 Use the provided `api` object to retrieve mock data from the api with the `fetchServices()` function.
 Render a list of provided services.